brennan-malone/reading-notes/README.md

 # My Reading Journal For Code Fellows

+This website contains reading notes for each class

 ![A picture of me Brennan Malone](main-profile-pic.jpg)

 Hi my name's Brennan and I love learning! ❤️